Incentivizing Knowledge Transfers: Expert's Retirement

 In the model with retirement, the principal has to incur a catch-up cost to qualify a new expert for his role if he is not properly trained by the previous expert.
 Even though this cost is not incurred in the optimal contract ($s_K^*=1$), it does shape the structure of the contract in an important way.

 Absent the catch-up cost, knowledge transfer is not possible except in an expert's final period of the game.
 This is because the principal would have no incentives to pay in that final period, but then the expert would not want to train the novice in the period before, leading to unraveling.
-In contrast, with the catch-up cost, if the principal does not pay a retiring expert, the latter can still punish the principal by withholding training in his final period.
+In contrast, with the catch-up cost, if the principal does not pay a retiring expert, the latter can still punish the principal by withholding training in his final period, thereby forcing the catch-up cost onto the principal.
 This credible punishment makes higher payments and better training sustainable from the beginning of the game.
 The next result formalizes this intuition.

 \begin{proposition} Fix any two catch-up cost functions $C(\cdot)$ and $\hat{C}(\cdot)$ such that $\hat{C}(s)>C(s)$ for $s\in[0,1)$. \begin{enumerate} \item[i)] The principal is strictly better off under $\hat{C}$ than under $C$. \item[ii)] For every $t\in \{1,...,K-1\}$, $s_t^*$ converges to $1$ under $\lambda C(\cdot)$ as $\lambda$ increases. \end{enumerate} \end{proposition}